 Data Mining with the Table Column Control

-The “User” option corresponds to the user and is saved in the user’s local install area.
-It will be available to the user during the present and any subsequent Signal Integrity Viewersessions regardless of project.
-The “interface” view will be saved in the interface of the project and is only available when that project interface is open and simulation results are available.
+When saving the current view, you have two options: User and Interface.
+The User option corresponds to the user (you) and is saved in the user’s local install area.
+It is available to you during the present and any subsequent Signal Integrity Viewer sessions, regardless of the project.
+The Interface view is saved in the interface of the project and is only available when that project interface is open and simulation results are available.